-In order to remain in good standing, students in ASLP must adhere to the following guidelines.
+In order to remain in good standing, AuD students must adhere to the following guidelines.
 Failure to do so will result in the student being placed on academic and/or clinic probation.

-- 1. 3.00 cumulative GPA in academic courses taken as an AuD candidate; - 2.
-3.00 (a grade of "B" or higher) in all clinical practicum taken at the graduate level; - 3.
-3.00 GPA in courses taken as undergraduate prerequisites as a graduate or special student.
+- 1. 3.0 cumulative GPA in academic courses taken as an AuD candidate; - 2.
+3.0 (a grade of "B" or higher) in all clinical practica taken at the graduate level;

-A student who fails to obtain at least a 3.00 cumulative average in academic courses and a 3.00 clinical average by the end of the probationary trimester will be dismissed from the program.
+A student who fails to obtain at least a 3.0 cumulative average in academic courses and a 3.0 clinical average by the end of the probationary trimester will be dismissed from the program.
 Such a student may petition the graduate faculty for reinstatement if he/she believes extenuating circumstances exist.
 No student will be allowed more than two probationary trimesters, whether consecutive or cumulative.
 Graduate assistants and tuition scholarship recipients who fail to achieve a 3.0 cumulative GPA will be allowed one semester to remedy the grade deficiency.